Who is eligible for a postgraduate student loan?

 Like any borrowed cash, you are going to need to pay it back at some point.
-You will repay your postgraduate loan alongside any undergraduate loan you have, in the same way.
+You’ll have to start repaying your loan when your income is over a certain amount (the ‘threshold’ amount).

 - The postgraduate loan will be repaid based on your income at a rate of 6% of earnings over £21,000 (before tax and other deductions).

 - Repayments will ordinarily start in the April after you graduate.

 Don't forget that any remaining, unpaid debt will be cancelled after 30 years.